youtype/boto3_stubs_docs/mypy_boto3_redshift/client.md

 ### create_snapshot_copy_grant

-Creates a snapshot copy grant that permits Amazon Redshift to use a customer master key (CMK) from AWS Key Management Service (AWS KMS) to encrypt copied snapshots in a destination region.
+Creates a snapshot copy grant that permits Amazon Redshift to use a customer master key (CMK) from Key Management Service (KMS) to encrypt copied snapshots in a destination region.

 Type annotations for `boto3.client("redshift").create_snapshot_copy_grant` method.